-Many people would like to hire a virtual assistant but believe it’s out of their budget.
+Many people would like to contract a virtual assistant but believe it’s out of their budget.
 In actual fact, practically every small business owner and executive can afford a VA.
 Whatever your budget, there is someone available within your price range.
 However, before you can start your search, you need to know how much you should pay for a virtual assistant.

 Search for virtual assistants and you’ll see rates ranging from as little as $3 an hour to as high as $75 an hour.
 The huge disparity is actually logical: the cost of a virtual assistant depends on numerous factors, including experience and skill set.
 Pay more and you’ll receive higher quality along with either a broad range of services or some specialist services.

-To figure out the cost of hiring a virtual assistant, then, it’s necessary to figure out what you’re looking for in a VA.
+To figure out the cost of contracting a virtual assistant, then, it’s necessary to figure out what you’re looking for in a VA.

 1. Type of Virtual Assistant

 Some virtual assistants offer a wide array of services, whereas others specialize in a particular area.
 You can find virtual assistants for:

 - Administrative tasks

 - Data entry

 - Digital marketing

 - Tech support